schollz/cowyo/README.md

 cowyo
 ```

 and it will start a server listening  on `0.0.0.0:8050`.
 To view it, just go to http://localhost:8050 (the server prints out the local IP for your info if you want to do LAN networking).
-You can change the port with `-port X`.
+You can change the port with `-port X`, and you can listen *only* on localhost using `-host localhost`.

 ## Usage